188: Birthdate of Cracalla, the Roman Emperor who allowed all free Jews within the empire to become full Roman citizens.

 2010: The New York Times features reviews of books by Jewish authors and/or of special interest to Jewish readers including the recently published paperback edition of One State, Two States: Resolving the Israel/Palestine Conflict by Benny Morris, “the father of Israel’s ‘new historians’” who “was convinced by the failed 2000 Camp David summit that Israel could do nothing to make Arab Muslims agree to its existence as a Jewish state” and “ now sees the two-state solution as a fantasy” while rejecting “the so-called one-state solution as a call for Israel’s elimination.”

-2010: “Tulane University President Scott Cowen receives the Times-Picayune Loving.”
+2010: “Tulane University President Scott Cowen received the Times-Picayune Loving.”

 2011: Larry Page “officially became chief executive of Google.”